Care And Feeding

 Care and Feeding of your Artwork

-Everything that is presented to you on this site is handmade with love and passion, using the finest quality materials that have all been carefully sourced and hand picked by the artists themselves.
+Almost everything that is presented to you on this site is handmade with love and passion, using the finest quality materials that have all been carefully sourced and hand picked by the artists themselves.
+Even the tshirts, posters, and photographic prints, while not made by us per se, are our original art or photography.
 We source from all sorts of places which you can read more about in our Origin Stories section.

 But, as far as taking care of your work, we have a few things to say.
 While some of our work might come off as somewhat indestructible, like some of the glass pieces or the chains, they are in fact not, so there are some things to be considered.

 The chains can get yanked and pulled on, as illustrated to us by many an enthusiastic toddler, but that does not mean that over time warping will not occur.
 You may notice that the wire I use for my chains and wrapwork is not silver or pure copper.
 I choose to use a coated copper wire that has an antiquated, brassy feeling to it.
 I adore the aesthetic appeal of the color and it seems to keep better over time as it does not tarnish in quite the same way many of my other options do.
 There is a product I can use to coat the wire with but I do not always like the effect that has on the gemstones I spend so much time assembling.